jawj/mostly-ormless/README.md

   ) bq`;
 ```

-This approach is straightforward to extend to more complex, nested cases too.
+This approach can be extended to more complex, nested cases too.
 Say, for example, that we let each book have multiple tags, with the following addition to the schema:

 ```sql
 CREATE TABLE "tags"